-- A commitment to ethics and integrity; - A commitment to personal and organizational accountability; - A history of achievement that reflects superior standards for themselves and others; and - A willingness to express alternate points of view while, at the same time, being respectful of the opinions of others and working collaboratively with colleagues.
+- · A commitment to ethics and integrity; - A commitment to personal and organizational accountability; - A history of achievement that reflects superior standards for themselves and others; and - A willingness to express alternate points of view while, at the same time, being respectful of the opinions of others and working collaboratively with colleagues.

 Our Principles of Corporate Governance require that a majority of directors must be independent.
 The Nominating and Corporate Governance Committee, however, also believes that, absent special circumstances, all directors other than the Chief Executive Officer, if he or she is serving on the Board, should be independent.
 The Nominating and Corporate Governance Committee annually assesses the adequacy of the foregoing criteria for Board membership.
-We believe that, based on the background and experience of each director, as described below, the current Board reflects diversity in business and professional experience and skills.
+We believe that, based on the background and experience as described below of each director and Bruce M. Lisman, who will be appointed to the Board following the 2020 Annual Meeting, the Board reflects diversity in business and professional experience and skills.